"Service Before Self" Is Our Mentality

 Bed bugs are primarily attracted to feed by carbon dioxide emissions, which means they can determine when you’re sleeping by detecting your heavy exhalations.
 They also rely on warmth and other chemicals to find a host.

-Say Goodnight to Bed Bugs with Advanced IPM
+Say Goodnight to Bed Bugs with Advanced Integrated Pest Management

 Known for their evasive lifestyle, bed bugs are hard to detect and completely eradicate.
 In the 1940s, bed bugs had become nearly obsolete; however, they have had a resurgence since the 1980s due to pesticide resistance.
 As bed bugs adapt to extermination measures, it’s vitally important that bed bug control experts manage any outbreaks you may be suffering from.